dell/csm-docs/content/docs/interactive-tutorials/_index.md

 <iframe width="1140" height="640" sandbox="allow-forms allow-modals allow-popups allow-same-origin allow-scripts" src="https://play.instruqt.com/embed/dell/tracks/csm-quickstart?token=em_hdpeUhrpwfrkPUoo" style="border: 0;"></iframe>

-> Notes: it takes about 15 minutes for the lab to be ready to use.
+> NOTE: it takes about 15 minutes for the lab to be ready to use.